InseeFr/Lunatic-DSFR/README.md

 **To visualise the Storybook**

-Currently the storybook is not deployed.
+The storybook is deployed [here](https://inseefr.github.io/Lunatic-DSFR/storybook/).
 In order to visualise and test the components you can launch the storybook locally.
 It is also recommended that any proposed changes to any components or any new components be tested in the storybook before proposing a PR.

 To launch the storybook locally, ensure that you have cloned the repository.